MyNameIsMeerkat/PyMyo/README.md

 * `rip`             - Return the reverse DNS of supplied IP address
 * `screenshot`      - Perform a screengrab (OS X only)
 * `test`            - Barebones example command module
+* `test`            - Barebones example of an asynchronous command module
 * `viewstatedecode` - Attempt to decode the viewstate string passed in as an argument
 * `whois`      - Return WHOIS data on the supplied IP / hostname